 - Administrator: complete access to all features and can add and modify users.
-These Administrative rights are not modifiable or revocable. - Managers: assigned specific devices or groups to open, but cannot add or modify users.
-Has access to all other features. - Operators: assigned specific devices or groups to open, and may not add or modify users.
+These Administrative rights are not modifiable or revocable. - Managers: assigned specific devices to open, but cannot add or modify users.
+Has access to most other features. - Operators: assigned specific devices to open, and may not add or modify users.
 Has limited access to features.

-The Security Levels Table below defines rights granted to each user level.
+The Security Levels Table, below, defines rights granted to each user level.